Avner Yashar: Views

-In 2017, a lecture that was given by Avner at the Bezalel Academy of Arts and Design: "Residential towers as a way out of a crisis" was included in the book "Dreaming of a home - The ongoing housing crisis and high-rise construction in Israel" edited by Joshua Guttman and published by Resling Publishers.
+In 2017, a lecture he gave at the Bezalel Academy of Arts and Design, "Residential towers as a way out of a crisis," was included in the book "Dreaming of a home - The ongoing housing crisis and high-rise construction in Israel" edited by Joshua Guttman and published by Resling Publishers.

 Personal life

-In 1983, Avner married Michal Bahir and they have three children: Tut, Tara and Thai.
+In 1983, Yashar married Michal Bahir and they have three children: Tut, Tara and Thai.
 They divorced in 1998.